+It is unfashionable to talk about repentance, but in His story, Jesus talks about the need for repentance, a change of mind as well as a change of direction toward the Lord.
 This rich man had prayed twice while in hell.
 The first prayer was for water; the second was for his five brothers on earth.
 Both prayers were refused.
 Like the unjust steward in the passage before (Luke 16:1-13), he had been unfaithful to his responsibility.
 His responsibility was toward those around him, but especially to his brothers.
-He had set before them as a pattern the most corrupting thing on earth: an example of a man content without God.
-Now that he was in hell, he remembered that his brothers were living the same kind of life that he had modeled to them, i.e,. a contented life without God.
-The one thing that can add agony toa person in hell is to be shut up forever with those you have helped to bring there.
+Now that he was in hell, he remembered that his brothers were living the same kind of life he had modeled to them, i.e., a contented life without God.
+The one thing that can add agony to a person in hell is to be shut up forever with those you have helped to bring there.
 Every one of us influences others for good or for worse.
-Let us commit ourselves to be faithful to those who model their lives after us, our brothers, our sisters, our sons and daughters, our close relatives.
+Let us commit ourselves to be faithful to those who model their lives after us, our brothers, sisters, sons and daughters, and close relatives.
 We must live wholeheartedly for Christ.
-Other people’s lives depend on it.
+Other people’s lives and eternities depend on it.

-Abraham tells the ex-rich man that his brothers have Moses and the Prophets, i.e, another name at the time for the Word of God.
-That is all the witness needed.
-This is another sin of the rich man: he didn't listen to the Scriptures concerning the need for faith in a substitutionary lamb to take his place for his sin.
+Abraham told the ex-rich man that his brothers have Moses and the Prophets, i.e., another name for the Word of God.
+That is all the witness we need.
+This is another sin of the rich man: he didn't listen to the Scriptures speaking about the need for faith in a substitutionary lamb to take his place for his sin.
 If one does not listen to and believe God’s Word, he will not believe even if one should return from the dead.
-Isn't it interesting that God sent two people back from the dead?
-The first happened also to be named Lazarus whom Jesus resurrected after being four days dead:
+Isn't it interesting that God sent a number of people back from the dead?
+One of them also happened to be named Lazarus, whom Jesus resurrected after being four days dead:

 9The large crowd of the Jews then learned that He was there; and they came, not for Jesus’ sake only, but that they might also see Lazarus, whom He raised from the dead.
 10But the chief priests planned to put Lazarus to death also; 11because on account of him many of the Jews were going away and were believing in Jesus (John 12:9-11).

-We don’t know what his testimony was, but whatever Lazarus experienced on the other side of death’s veil, the religious elite sure wanted to stamp out his testimony.
-The other person that came back from the dead was Jesus, and many of the Pharisees and religious elite did not listen to His words, either.
-God's written Word is the most critical evidence one can examine to prepare us for life in eternity.
+We don't know his testimony, but whatever Lazarus experienced on the other side of death's veil, the religious elite sure wanted to stamp out his testimony.
+The other person that came back from the dead was Jesus, and many of the Pharisees and religious elite would not listen to His words, either.
+God's written Word is the most critical evidence that one can examine to prepare us for life in eternity.
 It is ignored at great danger to one's eternal life beyond the grave.

-Question 5) What are the chief take-home lessons that this passage teaches us?
+Question 5) What are the chief take-home lessons this passage teaches us?

-- That the time to seek the Lord is now and not to put it off.
+- The time to seek the Lord is now, and not put it off.

-- That there are consequences to our actions that are not always felt on earth but follow us into eternity.
+- There are consequences to our actions that are not always felt on earth but follow us into eternity.

 - We influence others more than we realize on earth.

-- God's Word is the most crucial evidence for us to prepare us for life eternal.
+- God's Word is the most crucial evidence to prepare us for life eternal.

-- That no matter what our economic position in this world, if we don’t have Christ, we don’t have life (1 John 5:12).
+- No matter our economic position in this world, if we don’t have Christ, we don’t have life (1 John 5:12).

-The listening Pharisees and teachers of the law would have been very aware that they were holding onto all kinds of human-made rules instead of applying their hearts to the Scriptures and repenting at the message, first of John the Baptist, but also the Messiah standing in front of them.
-Verse 30 tells us that the need of the brothers was to repent, i.e, to change their mind and life and turn to God's answer for sin—the sacrificial death of a substitute lamb in full payment for sin—the Lord Jesus.
-For those of us who know the Lord Jesus and have entered into the new covenant (Jeremiah 31:31) in His blood, it is essential that we understand that, since the death, burial, and resurrection of Christ, a Christian ascends to heaven always to be with the Lord.
-Paul writes:
+The listening Pharisees and teachers of the law were very aware they were holding onto human-made rules instead of applying their hearts to the Scriptures and repenting at the message, first of John the Baptist, but also the Messiah standing in front of them.
+Verse 30 tells us that the brothers' need was to repent, i.e., change their minds and lives and turn to God's answer for sin—the sacrificial death of a substitute lamb in full payment for their sin—the Lord Jesus.
+For those of us who know the Lord Jesus and entered into the new covenant (Jeremiah 31:31) in His blood, we must understand that, since the death, burial, and resurrection of Christ, a believer in the Lord Jesus and His substitutionary death for sin ascends to heaven to be always with the Lord.
+Paul wrote:

 22If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
 23I am torn between the two: I desire to depart and be with Christ, which is better by far; 24but it is more necessary for you that I remain in the body (Philippians 1:22-24).
 Also read 2 Corinthians 5:8.

-In the instant we die, we shall be with the Lord: “Precious in the sight of the LORD is the death of his saints” (Psalm 116:15).
-At death, great joy will fill the hearts of those who know the Lord, i.e, those who are born again of the Spirit of God (John 3:3) and called saints.
+The instant we die, we shall be with the Lord: “Precious in the sight of the LORD is the death of his saints” (Psalm 116:15).
+At death, great joy will fill the hearts of those of you who know the Lord, i.e., those born again of God's Spirit (John 3:3) and called saints.
 We shall look upon His face and forever be with our Lord.

 Prayer: Father, thank You for telling us plainly in Your word what we need to do to prepare for eternity.
-I ask that all who are not sure of their eternal destiny would repent (change their minds and the direction of their lives) and follow Christ wholeheartedly.
-May none of us be content in life without You.
+I ask that you help all who are not sure of their eternal destiny to repent (change their minds and the direction of their lives) and follow Your Son wholeheartedly.
+May none of us be content to live our lives without You.
 We desire a life full of purpose with You.
 Amen.